thakyZ/FFXIV_Vibe_Plugin/README.md

 6. In Dalamud go to: `Developer tools` > `Plugins in developement` > `FFXIV Vibe Plugin`
 7. Make sure the plugin is enabled
 8. Type: `/fvp`.
 You should see the configuration panel.
 9. Start `Intiface` and click on `Start Server`.
-Power on your toy, scan toys and make sure it is connected to Intiface.
+Power on your device, make sure it is connected to Intiface.
 10. Back in to the game, start the connect command: `/fvp connect`

 Well done !
 You have now FFXIV connected to Intiface and your toys.